dappforce/subsocial-docs/docs/lightpaper/architecture/Upgradability.md

 along the way as the community finds bugs or as it becomes necessary to make improvements.

-If you have an idea for new chain functionality, then you can suggest the feature or create a pull request to Subsocial [node repo](https://github.com/dappforce/subsocial-node).
+If you have an idea for new chain functionality, then you can suggest the feature or create a pull request to Subsocial's [node repo](https://github.com/dappforce/subsocial-node).